 The pain from autologous fat transfer varies by individual.

 Most patients experience swelling for a few weeks after the procedure.
 On average, while some may see results one month after the procedure, it may take four months or more to appreciate the final result.
-Results can vary by the individual.
+Results and recovery can vary by the individual.

 Common areas of the body that the AFT procedure can be used to improve upon include: